 Finding the real root of the problem and treating it in a gentle, holistic way, rather than rushing to psychiatrist prescribed antidepressants and benzodiazepines is a path we wish we had take in the first place.

 If you are facing mind health issues and sleep disorder, consider changing your lifestyle and the way you eat before going for allopath medicine.
 Most usually, anxiety, depression and sleep issues are the result of imbalances of the gut microbiome, due to poor nutritional food ingestion, gluten intolerance or heavy metals accumulations.
+Make sure to also read my post on how to restore gut health naturally.

 A diet rich in probiotic foods, cleansing fibre, vitamins and minerals, the regulation of your sleep cycle, relaxation techniques and outdoor exercise are the first steps to take towards rebalancing your nervous system and re-establishing the gut-brain axis balance.
 Here are the foods to consider for supporting the mind health: